microsoft/perfview/README.md

   * The solution file is PerfView.sln.
 Opening this file in Visual Studio (or double clicking on it in the Windows Explorer) and selecting Build -> Build Solution, will build it.
 You can also build the non-debug version from the command line using msbuild or the build.cmd file at the base of the repository.
   The build follows standard Visual Studio conventions, and the resulting PerfView.exe file ends up in src/PerfView/bin/*BuildType*/PerfView.exe.
 You need only deploy this one EXE to use it.

   * The solution consists of 11 projects, representing support DLLs and the main EXE.
 To run PerfView in the debugger **you need to make sure that the 'Startup Project' is set to the 'PerfView' project** so that it launches the main EXE.
 If the PerfView project in the Solution Explorer (on the right) is not bold, right click on the PerfView project and select 'Set as Startup Project'.
 After doing this 'Start Debugging' (F5) should work.
   (It is annoying that this is not part of the .sln file...).

 ### Deploying your new version of Perfview

 You will want to deploy the 'Release' rather than the 'Debug' version of PerfView.
 Thus, first set your build configuration to 'Release' (Text window in the top toolbar, or right click on the .SLN file -> Configuration Manager -> Active Solution Configuration).
 Next build (Build -> Build Solution (Ctrl-Shift-B)).
-The result will be that in the src\perfView\bin\Release directory there will be among other things a PerfView.exe.
+The result will be that in the src\perfView\bin\net45\Release directory there will be among other things a PerfView.exe.
 This one file is all you need to deploy.
 Simply copy it to where you wish to deploy the app.

 ### Information for build troubleshooting.